periodo/periodo-places/README.md

 ### World cities gazetteer

-This gazetteer was created by finding PeriodO periods with cities in their spatial coverage descriptions, and then looking for close equivalents in Wikidata that are instances of [Q486972 human settlement](https://www.wikidata.org/wiki/Q486972).
-It currently does not have any geometries.
+This gazetteer was created by:

+1. finding PeriodO periods with cities in their spatial coverage descriptions, and then looking for close equivalents in Wikidata that are instances of [Q486972 human settlement](https://www.wikidata.org/wiki/Q486972), and then

+1. using the [Natural Earth 1:10m landscan urban areas](https://www.naturalearthdata.com/downloads/10m-cultural-vectors/10m-populated-places/) to derive geometries for these cities (see [place-ids/cities.json](place-ids/cities.json) for the mapping from Wikidata names to NE names).

 ### U.S. states gazetteer